vijaymasand/PyChem-Pro/README.md

 Copyright (c) 2026 Vijay Masand and Gaurav Masand

 - **Personal and educational use** — free to use, modify, and distribute.
 - **Commercial use** — strictly prohibited.
-This includes using PyChem as part of a paid service, distributing it for a fee, or relying on it to generate revenue.
+This includes using PyChem-Pro as part of a paid service, distributing it for a fee, or relying on it to generate revenue.

 See the `LICENSE` file for the full legal text.